M48 Patton: T48 project

 Hull redesign included moving the driver's station to the front center and removal of the bow-mounted machine gun and its associated crew station, which was converted to safe container storage for additional main gun ammunition.
 The front glacis was sloped to offer much better ballistic protection than former welded and rather flat designs.
 An aircraft style steering wheel (a yoke) replaced lever steering.
 The power pack consisted of the Continental AV-1790-5B gasoline engine producing 704 brake horsepower coupled to an Allison CD-850-4A cross-drive transmission with 2 forward and 1 reverse ranges.
 The hull armor was increased to 4 in on the front glacis of rolled homogeneous steel.
 It had six roadwheel pairs per side and five return rollers, a torsion bar suspension system, and used T97E2 steel tracks.
-A new hemispherically shaped turret eliminated the M47s noted shot traps and lowered the vehicle's height.
+A new hemisphere-shaped turret eliminated the M47s noted shot traps and lowered the vehicle's height.

 T48 pilot #1 was constructed by Chrysler Engineering to begin testing at the OTAC Detroit Arsenal Test Center in December 1951.
 Six prototypes were built in all.

 On 27 February 1951, shortly after the outbreak of the Korean War, the Ordnance Technical Committee Minutes (OTCM) #33791 initiated the simultaneous production and design refinement of the new tank, designating the production tanks as the 90mm Gun Tank M48.
 The Army planned to produce some 9,000 M48s within three years of development.
 Chrysler Corporation became the principal producer of the tank.
 Expected production and teething troubles led to the creation of integrating committees to coordinate tank and component development.
 These Army Combat Vehicle (ARCOVE) committees included military and industrial representatives who provided early warning of defects and recommended remedies.

 Testing trials of the T48 tanks began in February 1952 and continued until the end of 1955.
-However the perceived immediate threat of Soviet aggression in Western Europe and the ongoing Korean War impelled Army senior leadership to rush the T48 tank into series production before the inevitable bugs could be worked out of the new tank design.
+However, the perceived immediate threat of Soviet aggression in Western Europe and the ongoing Korean War impelled Army senior leadership to rush the T48 tank into series production before the inevitable bugs could be worked out of the new tank design.
 Instead, it was decided that any needed design changes uncovered by the continued testing and evaluation of the T48 tanks at the OTAC Detroit Arsenal Test Center would be incorporated into the M48 series production vehicles as quickly as possible.